 Here are good ways to ask for compensation when you’re ready to start discussing it:

 - “What is your budget for this collaboration/partnership?”

 - ”I charge between X and X for a partnership like this.
 Will your budget be able to accommodate?”

 - “Do you have a budget for this collaboration?
-I’d be glad to send over my rate card for you to review.”
+I’d be glad to send over my rates for you to review.”

 I believe you should always be paid for the content you produce, and it’s okay to say no and walk away.
 There will be more opportunities and brands who are willing to pay what you’re worth.
-Don’t feel pressured to accept every collaboration, especially if it’s not benefiting you and what you’re trying to build!
+Don’t feel pressured to accept every collaboration, especially if it’s not benefiting you!

 Related Post: How to Get Collaborations With Your Favorite Brands